 - It gives you a sense clear direction and you can focus on what matter most in the early days.

-- It presents you a great opportunity to find what your audience/ customers really need.
+- It presents you with a great opportunity to find what your audience/ customers really need.

 - Keeping it small by thinking big will save enormous resources such as time, energy and money.